DiceNameIsMy/vut-itu/docs/Navrh.md

 - Limited trip planning flexibility, especially regarding detailed scheduling and route tracking.
 - Complex and unintuitive trip organization interface.
 - Ads and commercial influence on search results.
-**User Expectations and Desires**

-- **Collaboration Features**: There is a strong demand for better collaboration tools that allow users to share itineraries easily with friends and family.
-- **Simplified Planning Tools**: Users want straightforward tools that allow them to plan itineraries without unnecessary complexity.
-They prefer apps that can integrate their travel information seamlessly without overwhelming them with ads or upselling.
-- **Integration with Other Services**: Suggestions were made for integrating travel planning apps with credit card services to enhance functionality, as many users already utilize these cards for travel-related benefits.
 #### 1.3.7 Conclusion
 None of the applications fulfill all the main wishes of our respondents we've identified.
 Some excel at their own thing (TripAdvisor, TripIt), some tried to include everything on one place but failed to consider what's the most important for users (Wanderlog). //TODO: Add smth about Sygic & MakeMyTrip?